Sunday, April 27, 2025

 Thursday, April 10, 2025

-I really don't think I have a difficult life, my daughters however do have difficult times in their lives, as do we all.
+I really don't think I have a difficult life.
 Some of us have crippling anxiety, some of us have autoimmune diseases, some of us have the diseases of age, some of us have broken families, some of us have cancer, some of us have lost their partners to disease or suicide or divorce, some of us have to deal with traumatic brain injuries, some of us are living in a war zone, some of us were abused by parents or spouses, some of us deal with discrimination, and some of us deal with addictions.
 My point is, we all have difficult things in our lives and those difficult things are unique to our life.
 I also think that difficult things is how we grow and learn, not just about ourselves, but about the world and life in general.

 I don't write about things for sympathy, although it's nice, I write about things to get them out of my head, because if they stay inside my head, they swirl around and turn into shitty thoughts, which in turn become depressed thoughts.
 It's how I deal with things.
 I have good days and bad days.
 I have good moments and bad moments.
 Often times I can so easily forgot the good days and the good moments, and just ruminate, but that's not just me either.
 It's part of being a human being.
 Our brains are designed to pay attention to the dangerous times, because that's how our ancestors survived for 300,000 years.
 The ones that didn't pay attention to the dangerous, scary stuff, died before they could leave behind progeny.
 Nervous people survived:)